pfalcon/pycopy-lib/README.md

 * ported from CPython
 * ported from some other Python implementation, e.g. PyPy
 * some modules actually aren't implemented yet and are dummy
+* some modules are extensions and are not part of CPython's standard library

 Note that the main target of micropython-lib is a "Unix" port of the aforementioned fork of MicroPython.
 Actual system requirements vary per